Four Reasons Not to Skip Leg Day

 So much so, that they give you a greater metabolism spike than you would get working any other muscle during the week.
 Not only will this help you lose more fat during the exercises, but it will also lead to more fat loss afterward when you are on the couch watching Netflix.

 Researchers have found a substantial increase in testosterone and other bodybuilding hormones in the bloodstream during and some days after leg day than any other muscle day.
 These hormones speed up muscle recovery and quicken the process towards better muscle growth and toning.

-Not only do these hormones benefit the legs on that day, they also benefit all the other muscles you work out on a daily basis.
+Not only do these hormones benefit the legs on that day, but they also help all the other muscles you work out daily.
 As such, your entire body stands to gain from the extreme intensity of torture that comes with this auspicious day.
 Therefore, as much as you do dread it, it should be a day to look forward to, considering how much you have to "gain" from it.

 4. Soaring Will Power

 Squat real deep with a ton of weight on your back, then there is nothing on this green earth you cannot achieve.
 If you have ever been through a vigorous lower body workout, you know exactly what I am talking about here.
 Looking past that gruelling pain of a heavy back squat with the determination of hitting your target reps is an empowering endeavour like no other.
 The satisfaction that comes from it is insurmountable.